LAION-AI/Open-Assistant/docs/docs/guides/guidelines.md

   impact the rating of the reply.
 - Skip a label just because the reply is spam.
 Each label can help the model improve.
-- Rate a reply's ability to answer a question correctly if you aren't certain.
+- Rate a reply if you are unsure if it factually accurate or satisfies the request of the user.

 ## 5. Classifying an initial prompt or user reply {#classifying-user}